vzalberto/trompo/README.md

 In a way, it is like preparing a log for your fireplace 🔥.

+Or, as we say in spanish:

-alias leña='npm run build && rm -rf deploy/public/* && mv -rf build/* deploy/public/'
+> alias leña='npm run build && rm -rf deploy/public/* && mv -rf build/* deploy/public/'